-Tall fescue (Schedonorus phoenix) is an invasive grass with known negative effects on cattle health and hypothesized negative effects on ecological communities.
-Our project addresses these effects by examining the interrelated ecological-agricultural dynamics of tall fescue in working Midwestern grasslands.
-Our goals are to evaluate (1) use of tall fescue by foraging cattle, (2) avian and arthropod community response to experimental changes in fescue cover, and (3) landowner capacity to remove tall fescue on private lands.
+Tall fescue (Schedonorus arundinaceus, syn.
+Festuca arundenacea, syn.
+Schedonorus phoenix) is an invasive grass with known negative effects on cattle health and hypothesized negative effects on ecological communities.
+Our project addresses these effects by examining the interrelated agricultural, ecological, and social dynamics of tall fescue in working Midwestern grasslands.
+Our goals were to evaluate (1) use of tall fescue by grazing cattle, (2) avian and arthropod community response to experimental changes in tall fescue cover, and (3) landowner capacity to remove tall fescue on private lands.

-- Improved understanding of the impact of tall fescue abundance on ecological communities
+- Improve understanding of the impact of tall fescue abundance on ecological communities

-- Improved understanding of the impact of tall fescue removal on ecological communities
+- Improve understanding of the impact of tall fescue removal on ecological communities

-- Understanding of potential barriers to invasive species removal
+- Understand potential barriers to and opportunities for invasive grass removal

 - Longitudinal analysis showing change in attitudes (2007-2017)

-- Increased interest in sustainable agriculture in a grassland context
+- Increase interest in sustainable agriculture in a grassland context

-- Increased literacy in areas of grassland ecology
+- Increase literacy in areas of grassland ecology

-Within four pastures in the Grand River Grasslands, we examined grazing selectivity by cattle among tall fescue, other cool-season grasses, native warm-season grasses, legumes, and non-leguminous forbs.
-Since 2007, the four pastures have been managed using patch-burn grazing, a system in which each pasture is delineated into three patches of approximately equal size.
+Agricultural Methods: Within four pastures in the Grand River Grasslands, we examined grazing selectivity by cattle among five forage categories: tall fescue, other cool-season grasses, native warm-season grasses, legumes, and non-leguminous forbs.
+Since 2007, the four pastures have been managed using patch-burn grazing, a system in which each pasture is delineated into three ‘patches’ of approximately equal size.
 One patch per pasture is burned in late March or early April on a rotating basis, such that the entire pasture is burned over three-year cycles.
 A herd of either black Angus or mixed black Angus and Charolais beef cattle had free access to all patches.

 In addition to measuring relative forage abundances, we estimated overall forage use and use of each forage category in each plot.
 To measure overall forage use, we randomly selected 10 of the 25 grid points per plot (two in each of the five rows of five grid-points) and noted whether the plant rooted nearest to each chosen point had been grazed.
 To determine this, we examined all shoots on those plants (or all leaves, on plants forming a leaf rosette).
 If at least two shoots (or leaves) on a given plant were sheared in a straight line, we counted the plant as grazed.
 We set the threshold at two shoots to reduce the likelihood of false positives (i.e., a shoot appeared grazed but was instead damaged by another cause).
 If a plant only formed one shoot, as is true of many forbs, we considered it grazed if that shoot was sheared.
 We calculated overall forage use in each plot as the number of grazed plants divided by 10.